SHAPESHIFTER DRAWINGS

 Shapeshifters is a set of eight large shellac ink drawings on handmade Kozo Washi paper.

+Sor Juana Inés de la Cruz (1648-1695) wrote twenty satirical ‘Enigma’ poems in response to indifference to the suffering of the poor among the elite of colonial New Spain.
+She died while ministering to the sick on the streets of Mexico City during an outbreak of cholera.
 Sor Juana shears dread, wonder, nature, faith and passion into terse rhyme.
 Contentious, paradoxical and perverse, her writing grapples with the tension between language and community.
 She presides over this strange new world where fear of contagion gives agency to non-truths.
+Like the Enigmas, the Shapeshifter drawings aim to embody ‘the delight’ and the ‘hellish plight’ in their shimmering, seductive and snaring traps.

-Thanks to translator Stalina Emmanuelle Villarreal (2015)
+Stalina Emmanuelle Villarreal (2015), translates:

 ¿Cuál puede ser el contento